Reading at St Peter & St Paul

 As a school, we are passionate about reading.
 During the school day, your child will be involved in a range of reading activities: independently, on a one-to-one basis with an adult, in small guided reading groups or in whole class reading lessons.

 Reading at home for pleasure has a big impact on children’s development.
-This year we are launching a new reward system for children reading at home called: ‘Race to Read’.
+Our reading reward system for children reading at home is called: ‘Race to Read’.
 Every time your child reads at home, sign and make a comment in their reading record book.
 Each day the class staff will record how many times your child has read.
-Every child who has read five times or more in a week (Thursday to Thursday) will get a raffle ticket and a book will be awarded to one lucky winner in Celebration Worship on a Friday.
+Every child who has read five times or more in a week (Thursday to Thursday) will get a raffle ticket and a book will be awarded to one lucky winner from each class in Celebration Worship on a Friday.
 In addition to this, the percentage of children reading five times or more in each year group will be calculated and the year group with the highest percentage will move furthest along the race track.
 The year group who are in the lead at the end of the half term will receive a reward for their commitment to reading and teamwork.